 In the wake of its rather excellent prequel, Baldur’s Gate Dark Alliance II was set to deliver more characters, more quests, and a whole lot more in the way of things to kill and stuff to take.

 GameCube owners – who already had to stomach a subpar port of the first Dark Alliance – would get the shaft once again as Dark Alliance II was only released for Xbox and PlayStation 2 this time around.
 It would be of small consequence anyway though as the game turned out to be a disappointment that acted not only as a premature end for a promising new series, but also as an end to its celebrated development team; the newly appointed Black Isle Studios.

 The first thing that becomes clear upon starting the game is the profound feeling of déjà vu.
-Jeremy Soule’s booming title theme is the first sign that we’re in familiar territory, but it soon becomes apparent that a lot more of the first game’s soundtrack has been borrowed too and that’s rarely a good sign.
+The same booming title theme from the first game makes it clear we’re in familiar territory, but it soon becomes apparent that a lot more of the first game’s soundtrack has been borrowed too and that’s rarely a good sign.

 Also alarming is the overall reduction in graphical quality.
 Now, there will be conflicting opinions on just how different the graphics look in Dark Alliance II as there are signs of improvement, but there’s no mistaking the blander textures and low poly character models that populate the game’s first act.
 The non-player character models look especially rough-and-ready and the game doesn’t compare well to the high-resolution look of Dark Alliance 1.

 In terms of playable characters though, this sequel is pretty stacked.
 There are five all-new heroes to choose from at the start (up from three) which greatly expands the game’s variety and replay value.
 The Elf Necromancer can summon undead monsters and launch over-powered spells, the Human Cleric can buff team mates in co-op, and the Dwarf Rogue has the fun ability to kick open treasure chests for bonus loot.